Evolocumab

-Evolocumab, sold under the brand name Repatha, is a monoclonal antibody that is an immunotherapy medication for the treatment of hyperlipidemia.
+Evolocumab, sold under the brand name Repatha, is a monoclonal antibody drug.
+It is an immunotherapy medication for the treatment of hyperlipidemia.

-Evolocumab is a fully human monoclonal antibody that inhibits proprotein convertase subtilisin/kexin type 9 (PCSK9).
-PCSK9 is a protein that targets LDL receptors for degradation; its inhibition thereby enhances the liver's ability to remove LDL-C, often colloquially referred to as "bad" cholesterol, from the blood.
+Evolocumab inhibits proprotein convertase subtilisin/kexin type 9 (PCSK9).
+PCSK9 is a protein that targets LDL receptors for degradation; its inhibition enhances the liver's ability to remove LDL-C, the "bad" cholesterol, from the blood.

 In 2023, it was the 188th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Mechanism

-Evolocumab is designed to bind to PCSK9 and inhibit PCSK9 from binding to LDL receptors on the liver surface.
-In the absence of PCSK9, there are more LDL receptors on the surface of liver cells to remove LDL-C from the blood.
+Evolocumab binds to PCSK9 and inhibits it from binding to LDL receptors on the liver surface.
+In the absence of PCSK9, more LDL receptors are available on the surface of liver cells to remove LDL-C from the blood.

 Adverse effects

-Injection site reactions such as redness and pain are common and are reported in approximately 2.1–4.3% of cases.
+Injection site reactions such as redness and pain are reported in approximately 2.1–4.3% of cases.

 History

-Amgen submitted a biologics license application (BLA) for evolocumab to the FDA in August 2014.
-The FDA approved evolocumab injection on 27 August 2015, for some patients who are unable to get their LDL cholesterol under control with current treatment options.
-The European Commission approved it in July 2015.
-Evolocumab received approval from Health Canada on 10 September 2015.
-Amgen reported approval by Health Canada in a press release on 15 September 2015.

-Results of the FOURIER trial were published in March 2017.
-Results from FOURIER-OLE, an open-label follow-up study of 24% of the patients in the treatment arm of FOURIER, were published by Amgen in 2022.
-In 2022 a reanalysis of the FOURIER trial based on regulatory data found that cardiac mortality with evolocumab was higher than had been reported in the trial publication, with the authors calling for a full independent trial restoration of FOURIER.
-Overall cardiovascular mortality, which had been overreported, was found to be higher on evolocumab than on placebo, but the difference was not statistically significant.